Former Theranos exec Ramesh Balwani convicted of fraud

 The 12 jurors found Balwani guilty on all 12 felony counts of defrauding both Theranos investors and the patients who relied on wildly unreliable blood tests that could have jeopardized their health.

 The outcome puts Balwani and Holmes in similar situations.
 Holmes was convicted on four counts of investor fraud and conspiracy earlier this year.
-During that trial, Holmes tearfully accused Balwani of sexually emotionally abusing her while they were lovers.
+During that trial, Holmes tearfully accused Balwani of sexually and emotionally abusing her while the two were romantically involved.
 An attorney for Balwani has vehemently denied those charges.

 Both Holmes, 38, and Balwani, 57, face up to 20 years in prison.